The Gerald Ford Centennial: 2013

 Honoring a citizen, public servant, and leader

-July 14, 2013 will mark the 100th anniversary of the birth of President Gerald R. Ford (AB '35 and HLLD '74).
-President Ford’s legacy is very much alive here at the Ford School, which was named for the University’s most distinguished alumnus in 1999.
+July 14, 2013 marked the 100th anniversary of the birth of President Gerald R. Ford (AB '35 and HLLD '74).
+President Ford's legacy is very much alive here at the Ford School, which was named for the University's most distinguished alumnus in 1999.

 We simply could not be more proud to bear his name.
 The values that distinguished him remain so relevant to policy students: his lifelong commitment to principled public service, his integrity, and his ability to reach across the aisle to forge consensus.

-We’ve been actively celebrating that remarkable life and legacy throughout this year, with events such as the University of Michigan Tribute to Mrs. Betty Ford, a visit from the president’s Energy Czar Frank Zarb, a special panel discussion of “Black and Blue,” and more.
+We actively celebrated that remarkable life and legacy throughout 2013, with events such as the University of Michigan Tribute to Mrs. Betty Ford, a visit from the president's Energy Czar Frank Zarb, a special panel discussion of "Black and Blue," and more.

 General Brent Scowcroft visited the school in April to dedicate a scale model of President Ford's sculpture found in the Capitol Rotunda.
 Former Treasury Secretary Paul O'Neill was our Ford Centennial commencement speaker.
-And we'll have more exciting announcements soon.
+See below for a full listing of our celebratory activities and publications.

 How you can get involved